adi-dev-vikram/LeetCode/README.md

-# LeetCode
-Repo containing leet code problems
+This Directory contains solutions for leet code problems in C++ and python